Beautiful Daffodils: Facts, Toxicity, and a Symbol of Hope

 Bulbs are usually planted in the fall and will produce flowers in the following spring.
 The bulbs of most varieties of daffodils need to be exposed to cold in order to produce blooms.
 Jonquils and some other daffodil types don't require a chilling period in order to bloom, however.

 The symbol of the Canadian Cancer Society is a stylized daffodil against a blue background.
-In some provinces daffodils are sold in the spring to raise funds.
-In others the term "Daffodil Day" is the name for a special day when people with cancer are remembered and supported.
+In some provinces, daffodils are sold in the spring to raise funds.
+In others, the term "Daffodil Day" is the name for a special day when people with cancer are remembered and supported.
 Cancer Council Australia also uses a daffodil graphic as its symbol and holds a Daffodil Day.
 The beautiful flower is used as an international symbol of hope.
+The plant is always a lovely sight when it's in bloom.

-The BBC has a report about the school children who ate a soup containing a dandelion bulb.
+- The BBC has a report about the school children who ate a soup containing a daffodil bulb.

 © 2013 Linda Crampton